4kyl-biz/pomodoros/SUPABASE_SETUP.md

 This error occurs when the database schema hasn't been set up yet.
 Make sure you've:

-1. Run the SQL script in your Supabase SQL Editor
+1. **For new projects**: Run the SQL script from `supabase-schema.sql` in your Supabase SQL Editor
+2. **For existing projects**: Either:
+   - Run `drop-tables.sql` followed by `supabase-schema.sql` (⚠️ deletes all data)
+   - Or manually add the missing `description` column: `ALTER TABLE tasks ADD COLUMN description TEXT;`
-2. Checked that all tables were created successfully
+3. Checked that all tables were created successfully
-3. Verified your environment variables are correct
+4. Verified your environment variables are correct

+### "Table already exists" Error

+If you get errors about tables already existing:

+1. **Option 1**: Use the `drop-tables.sql` script to remove all existing tables, then run `supabase-schema.sql`
+2. **Option 2**: Modify the `CREATE TABLE` statements in `supabase-schema.sql` to use `CREATE TABLE IF NOT EXISTS`
+3. **Option 3**: Manually drop individual tables that are causing conflicts

 ### Authentication Issues